About the site Public Lectures Project Reviews Tool Reviews Essays Interviews Bibliography News Blog

 "History, Mystery, and Virtual Victoria: Transforming Teaching and Research"

-Friday, September 22, 2006
+Friday, September 22, 2006, 2:30pm

-About the presenter
+About the Presenter

 John Lutz, of the University of Victoria, has published extensively on the history of British Columbia and is co-originator and project co-director of a non-profit internet-based teaching project based at the University of Victoria, "Great Unsolved Mysteries in Canadian History."
 Other digital projects under Lutz's direction or co-direction include the award-winning "Who Killed William Robinson?," "We Do Not Know His Name: Klatsassin and The Chilcotin War," and "Victoria's Victoria."
 Dr. Lutz's book, Makuk: Work and Welfare in Aboriginal Non-Aboriginal Relations, reflects his ongoing interest in the lives of Native people in the Pacific Northwest.

-View portions of the presentation
+View Portions of the Presentation

 Lutz speaking at the Pauley Symposium